OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/contribution_process.md

    - **Documentation**  for the appliance (README.md and CHANGELOG.md) following the guidelines described in the previous section.
 * A change to apps-code/community-apps/**Makefile.config** file with new appliance candidate added.
 * A set of files at `apps-code/community-apps/packer/<appliance_name>/` for **packer** tool.
-* An image file with appliance’s **logo**, with 1:1 ratio and preferably PNG or SVG format, in the logos/ directory at repo root.
+* An image file with the appliance’s **logo**, with 1:1 ratio and preferably PNG or SVG format, in the logos/ directory at repo root.

-Continue with the example started in the [Appliances Development]({{< relref "appliances_development.md" >}}) section the output of the `git status` command executed inside `marketplace-community` directory should look like below:
+Using the the example available in the [Appliances Development]({{< relref "appliances_development.md" >}}) section, the output of the `git status` command executed inside `marketplace-community` directory should look like below after finishing that chapter:
 ```
 git status
 On branch test